Case Study - Sleep Disorder - Insomnia

 Case 2 :

-Mr. X a 40-year-old man with difficulty falling asleep and maintaining sleep.
-Mr. Tan, a 45-year-old man presents with difficulty falling asleep and staying asleep.
+Mr. X, a 40-year-old man, has been struggling with difficulty falling asleep and maintaining sleep.
+Similarly, Mr. Tan, a 45-year-old man, presents with difficulty falling asleep and staying asleep.
 The problem started after the death of his sister 2 months previously.
-He is unable to fall sleep until at least an hour after going to bed.
+He is unable to fall asleep until at least an hour after going to bed.
 He has no previous sleep problems.
-A general practitioner he consulted had prescribed low-dose tricyclic antidepressant as sedation but Mr. X was unable to tolerate the drowsiness and dry mouth caused by the medication.
+A general practitioner he consulted had prescribed a low-dose tricyclic antidepressant as sedation, but Mr. X was unable to tolerate the drowsiness and dry mouth caused by the medication.
 He consumes 4 cups of coffee during the day and lately takes alcohol at night to aid sleep.
-The patient’s wife has noted that his legs jerk occasionally during the sleep though Mr. Tan is not aware of these movements.
+The patient’s wife has noted that his legs jerk occasionally during sleep, though Mr. Tan is not aware of these movements.
+If you or someone you know is experiencing similar issues, it may be helpful to consult with a psychiatrist in Kolkata like Dr. Sagnik Mukherjee, who is known as one of the best psychiatrists in Kolkata for counseling.
+Sleep disorders and their symptoms can significantly impact an individual’s daily life, and it’s crucial to seek professional help when necessary.
+To schedule an appointment with Dr. Sagnik Mukherjee, call 98313 13020.